smarkets/marge-bot/README.md

   --config-file=/configuration/marge-bot-config.yaml
 ```

-By default docker will use the `latest` tag, which corresponds to the latest
+By default, docker will use the `latest` tag, which corresponds to the latest
 stable version.
 You can also use the `stable` tag to make this more explicit.
 If you want a development version, you can use the `master` tag to obtain an
 image built from the HEAD commit of the `master` branch.
 Note that this image